-Find the perfect property from £57 per night by searching among the 104 properties on offer in Cardiff Bay.
-By comparing these accommodation options, HomeToGo features the best deals as well as the most popular accommodation options in Cardiff Bay.
+Find the perfect property from £31 per night by searching among the 233 properties on offer in Cardiff Bay.
+By comparing these different offers, HomeToGo features the best deals as well as the most popular accommodation options in Cardiff Bay.

 Recommended holiday lettings in Cardiff Bay

-Rent a holiday apartment, home or cottage in Cardiff Bay: from £36 per night
+Rent a holiday home, apartment or cottage in Cardiff Bay from just £31 per night

 Popular holiday rental amenities in Cardiff Bay

 Above are the weather conditions for Cardiff Bay.
-During July, maximum temperatures go up to more than 20° However, temperatures can go lower than 3° in Cardiff Bay in February.
-The rainiest month is July while the driest month is March.
+During July, maximum temperatures climb above 20°.
+However, temperatures can go lower than 3° in Cardiff Bay in February.
+The rainiest month is July, while the driest month is March.